George IV ruled between 1820-1830. George IV was the eldest son of George III.

 At the age of 21 he fell in love with a Roman Catholic, Maria Anne Fitzherbert.
 He

-never requested and no doubt it wouldn't have been granted.
-Law at the time dictated
+was never requested and no doubt it wouldn't have been granted.
+Law at the time

-that those who married Roman Catholics were ineligible to succeed to the Throne.
+dictated that those who married Roman Catholics were ineligible to succeed to the

-George IV was known to be a prolific gambler, womanizer and a heavy drinker.
+Throne.
+George IV was known to be a prolific gambler, womanizer and a heavy

-debts) he agreed to marry his cousin, Caroline of Brunswick in 1795.
-After the birth of
+large debts) he agreed to marry his cousin, Caroline of Brunswick in 1795.
+After

-their daughter Princess Charlotte in 1796 they separated.
-His daughter Charlotte died
+the birth of their daughter Princess Charlotte in 1796 they separated.
+His daughter

-in 1817 during pregnancy delivering a still-born son.
-George IV therefore was
+Charlotte died in 1817 during pregnancy delivering a still-born son.
+George IV

 GEORGE IV 1820-1830